johannesWen/Compact-Power-Card/README.md

 ## Functionality

-- Upto 8 power measurement entities for the home that help calculate the rest of home usage
+- Up to 8 power measurement entities for the home that help calculate the rest of home usage
-- Upto 6 additional state labels to show related info, like battery %, grid voltage, PV energy or whatever you want.
+- Up to 6 additional state labels to show related info, like battery %, grid voltage, PV energy or whatever you want.
 - Thresholds can be set on entities to fade out / hide the entity below the threshold.
 - Home power is calculated by default based on the grid/power/battery.
-You can force the raw state of the home sensor using config.
-- Grid, Home and Battery are mandatory sensors needed at this time.
-PV is optional.
+Alternatively, use a home power sensor.
 - Grid & Battery sensors expect +/- values for import/export or charge/discharge.
 These can be inverted if the default behaviour isn't what you want.
-- Icons and Colors can be overriden.
+- Icons, colors and units can be customised.

 ## Installation